tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - TEA-seq to investigste transcriptomics, epitopes, and chromatin accessibility of single cells
  - compare children and older adult immune profiles
  - CD8αα T cells in children lost in older adults
+# Unveiling immune checkpoint regulation: exploring the power of *in vivo* CRISPR screenings in cancer immunotherapy
+ - many genetic variants are "passenger gene alterations" that don't harbor any functional significance but can elicit immunoediting when presented as neoepitopes
+ - method: transduce cancer cells into mice, analyze sgRNA abundance in surviving tumors via deep sequencing
 # Using surface hydrophobicity together with empirical potentials to identify protein-protein binding sites.
 Application to the interactions of E-cadherins
  - **not sure why yet and surprising to me, but apparently hydrophobic interactions are generally the strongest for protein binding BUT don't necessarily provide specificity that comes from other residues**
  - **idea is that hydrophobic residues provide affinity and polar/charged ones provide specificity via a more limited set of specific favorable structures**